 This publication is in copyright.
-Subject to statutory exception and to the provisions of relevant collective licensing agreements, no reproduction of any part may take place without the written permission of Cambridge University Press.
+Subject to statutory exception and to the provisions of relevant collective licensing agreements, no reproduction of any part may take place without the written permission of Cambridge University Press & Assessment.

-First published 2022
+First published 2022 First paperback edition 2024

-A catalogue record for this publication is available from the British Library.
+A catalogue record for this publication is available from the British Library

-ISBN 978-1-316-51759-8 Hardback
+ISBN 978-1-316-51759-8 Hardback ISBN 978-1-009-04568-1 Paperback

-Cambridge University Press has no responsibility for the persistence or accuracy of URLs for external or third-party internet websites referred to in this publication and does not guarantee that any content on such websites is, or will remain, accurate or appropriate.
+Cambridge University Press & Assessment has no responsibility for the persistence or accuracy of URLs for external or third-party internet websites referred to in this publication and does not guarantee that any content on such websites is, or will remain, accurate or appropriate.